ricallinson/deuce/README.md

 ### ./langs

 Any directory that has the name "langs" will be treated as a directory of [YUI Language Modules](http://yuilibrary.com/yui/docs/intl/).
-You can add any number of ".yaml" and ".json" files into this directory. __YUI3 Offline__ will map each file into a YUI Language Module where each file found will become a different language.
+You can add any number of ".yaml" and ".json" files into this directory. __Deuce__ will map each file into a YUI Language Module where each file found will become a different language.
 For example;

 	./app
 		/group